Nemocas/AbstractAlgebra.jl/docs/src/numberfield.md

 arithmetic in algebraic number fields, which are currently modeled as $\mathbb{Q}[x]$ modulo an irreducible polynomial, i.e. as a residue field.

-In fact, the definition of the number field constructor is currently given in `src/generic/ResidueField.jl` and no type is defined for a number field.
+The definition of the number field constructor is given in `src/generic/NumberField.jl` but no type is defined for a number field.
 The definition mainly exists for testing purposes.
 It may later be replaced by a more standard implementation.
 For a more fully fleshed out number field implementation (based on a very high performance C library), see Nemo.jl.